qcodespp/qcodespp.github.io/_sources/offline_plotting.rst.txt

       - amount
       - Rolls the data in y by the given amount, starting at the given position
     * - Crop X
-      - Minimum X
+      - minimum x
-      - Maximum X
+      - maximum x
       - Not just zooming; relevant if e.g. you want to apply a filter only to a section of the data.
 Available also by right-clicking on the plot window
     * - Crop Y
-      - Minimum Y
+      - minimum y
-      - Maximum Y
+      - maximum y
       - (2D data only) As above
     * - Cut X
       - left